Single-stage-to-orbit: Skylon

 The British Government partnered with the ESA in 2010 to promote a single-stage to orbit spaceplane concept called Skylon.
 This design was pioneered by Reaction Engines Limited (REL), a company founded by Alan Bond after HOTOL was canceled.
 The Skylon spaceplane has been positively received by the British government, and the British Interplanetary Society.
 Following a successful propulsion system test that was audited by ESA's propulsion division in mid-2012, REL announced that it would begin a three-and-a-half-year project to develop and build a test jig of the Sabre engine to prove the engines performance across its air-breathing and rocket modes.
 In November 2012, it was announced that a key test of the engine precooler had been successfully completed, and that ESA had verified the precooler's design.
 The project's development is now allowed to advance to its next phase, which involves the construction and testing of a full-scale prototype engine.

-Starship

-Elon Musk, CEO of SpaceX, has claimed that the upper stage of the prototype "Starship" rocket, currently in development in Boca Chica (Texas), has the capability to reach orbit as an SSTO.
-However he concedes that if this was done, there would be no appreciable mass left for a heat shield, landing legs, or fuel to land, much less any usable payload.